 Overall, there’s no benefit to the entrepreneur of having a valuation cap; it’s there solely for the investors.
 Remember, when the convertible debt is structured, there’s no priced equity associated with it.
 Therefore, when it’s converted to equity, and when the equity is priced, the early investors want to make sure it’s not priced too high.

 Without the discount and the valuation cap, early angel investors will have little motivation to take a chance on your company.

 4. Interest rate and payments

 Convertible debt does not always convert to equity.
 It depends on where your company is at when the note comes due (did you meet the conditions for conversion) and what the investor wants (some convertible notes give investors the option of converting if the conditions are met, while other notes make conversion mandatory when conditions are met).
 So all convertible debt offerings must include both the terms for how the debt converts to equity and how the debt will be paid off if it is not converted to equity.

 Since convertible debt is essentially unpriced equity rather than high-yield debt, interest rates are typically 4—8% per year.
 The relatively low interest rate reflects that there is a substantial upside if the note does convert.

 5. Preventing pitfalls

-Structuring convertible debt can be even more complex than it initially seems.
-Now that convertible debt has emerged as the early-stage funding strategy du jour, we’re seeing some significant issues that, if borrowers doesn’t go through their terms carefully, can come back and bite them.
+Structuring convertible debt can be more complex than it initially seems.
+Now that convertible debt has emerged as the early-stage funding strategy du jour, we’re seeing some significant issues coming back to haunt borrowers when they don’t go through their terms carefully.

 Since convertible debt is the most common financing instrument for angel investment, you want to avoid having too many convertible debt structures with too many angel investors.
 That can crowd your cap table and make your company less attractive to investors in later rounds.

-Want a more straightforward way to fund your growth?
+Want a simple way to fuel sustainable growth?